 Laura Garcia’s work as a multimedia journalist started back in her home town of Mexico as a photographer for a newspaper.
 She also worked for newspapers and film production companies in the US before coming to the UK in September 2011.
-She completed the MA in Multimedia Journalism at the University of Kent in the summer of 2012.
 After that she was able to get into the world of broadcast because her lecturers and their friends allowed her to crash living rooms and bedrooms while she was getting work experience.
-Because of their help, Laura has been able to work in different newsrooms across the UK: ITV Meridian, BBC South East, BBC Radio Kent, NBC News, R4’s The World Tonight and ITN’s Channel 5 News.
-Currently she works as a Lecturer in Television and Multimedia Journalism is Special Programme’s producer at KMTV and as a foreign correspondent for Imagen Mexico, Bloomberg Mexico and Estrella TV in Los Angeles.
+Laura has worked in different newsrooms across the UK: ITV Meridian, BBC South East, BBC Radio Kent, NBC News, R4’s The World Tonight and Channel 5 News.
+Currently she works as a Lecturer in Television and Multimedia Journalism, produces a politics show for KMTV and is the London correspondent for Bloomberg Mexico and Estrella TV in Los Angeles.

 Social Media & Online

 Alfie Tobutt is a freelance multimedia journalist who grew up in Sydney, Australia, but relocated to the UK when he was 18.
 From there, he attended the University of Kent's Centre for Journalism and graduated in 2018.
 He currently works as a freelance journalist and producer with BBC Voice News and Euronews.
 He has previously worked with BBC Radio 2, Sky News, and KMTV.
 His areas of interest include crime, education, politics, the environment, and country music.